Old State Pension

 3. Do you qualify for pension credit?

 If you don't have enough money to buy additional NI years and get the full state pension, your pension may be boosted when you apply for pension credit.
-All your money including savings will be assessed, and if you don't have enough to buy extra NI years you'll be topped up to the full basic state pension and then get pension credit on top of that, if you're eligible.
-For full information on pension credit, see the Pension Credit guide.
+All your money, including savings, will be assessed and if you don't have enough to buy extra NI years, you'll be topped up to the full basic state pension and then get pension credit on top of that if you're eligible.
+For full information on pension credit, see our Pension Credit guide.

 If you are eligible, pension credit will usually top you up beyond the full basic state pension, so you don't have to buy extra NI years.
 Call 0800 99 1234 to find out.

-Can the state pension be passed on when I die?
+Can my spouse's pension be passed on to me when they die?

 With the old state pension – for people reaching pension age before 6 April 2016 – if your spouse or civil partner passes away, then just as in life, the pension you receive can be based on their national insurance contributions if their record is better than yours.
 For example, if you took a career break, you could use their years of NI contributions to plug that gap.

 In addition to their state pension, if your spouse or civil partner reached state pension age before 6 April 2016, you may inherit some of their state pension top-up and half their 'graduated retirement benefit' (the earnings-related state pension that people could build up between 1961 and 1975) if applicable.
 You may also inherit some of your spouse or civil partner's deferral payment if they put off claiming their state pension.

 The Department for Work and Pensions provides an online tool which allows you to see what you may get if your spouse or civil partner dies.